quietui/quiet/docs/docs/components/popover.md

 layout: component
 ---

-Popovers are linked to an anchor element but, unlike [tooltips](/docs/components/tooltip), they can contain interactive content such as links, buttons, and form controls.
+Popovers appear when a corresponding anchor element is clicked.
+Unlike [tooltips](/docs/components/tooltip), popovers can contain interactive content such as links, buttons, and form controls.
 Popovers are not modal, so no overlay is shown when they're open.
-They open when the anchor is activated and close when the user clicks outside of them or presses [[Escape]].Only one popover may be open at a time.
+Popovers open when the anchor is activated and close when the user clicks outside of them or presses [[Escape]].
+Only one popover may be open at a time.

 ```html {.example}
 <quiet-popover for="popover__overview">